Dave Gust: Professional

 After graduating from Ohio State University, on May 2, 2017, Gust signed with the Bakersfield Condors to a one-year AHL contract.
 On October 12, 2017, he made his professional hockey league debut in a 5–4 win against the San Antonio Rampage, scoring two goals.
 He ultimately appeared in 53 games scoring 13 goals and 11 assists, leading the Condors in rookie scoring.
 On September 4, 2018, he re-signed with the Condors to a one-year AHL contract.
 Overall, he appeared in 59 games, scoring 18 goals and 15 assists that season.

 Prior to the start of the 2019–20 AHL season, he signed with the Charlotte Checkers to a one-year AHL contract, recording 11 goals and 20 assists in 60 games played.
 On October 16, 2020, the Carolina Hurricanes signed Gust to a one-year, two-way contract.
 He appeared in 16 games, recording two goals and two assists for the Hurricanes' AHL affiliate, the Chicago Wolves.

 Gust re-signed with the Wolves to a one-year AHL contract before the start of the 2021–22 AHL season.

 On July 22, 2022, Gust was signed as a free agent to a one-year contract in joining his fourth AHL club, the Rockford IceHogs, affiliate to the Chicago Blackhawks.
 In the following 2022–23 season, Gust immediately emerged as an offensive presence with the IceHogs, leading the team in scoring with 50 points through 51 games before he was signed to a two-year, two-way contract with the Chicago Blackhawks and immediately recalled to the NHL on February 23, 2023.
 In his NHL debut with the Blackhawks, Gust scored his first career NHL goal on his first shift during a 4–3 shootout victory over the San Jose Sharks on February 25.
+Gust was a 2023 AHL All-Star, where he went on to win the AHL accuracy shooting competition.

+In September 2024, Gust retired from professional hockey.

 Personal life

 Gust started skating at the age of 4 after a neighborhood friend introduced him to hockey.
 He graduated from Marist High School in 2012.
 At Ohio State University, he majored in Consumer and Family Financial Services.

 In 2021, David married his wife Lexi Gust.

-Gust was a 2023 AHL allstar where he went on to win the AHL accuracy shooting champion.
-He was called up by the Chicago Blackhawks in February 2023.
-On February 25, Gust made his NHL debut where he scored his first NHL goal, on his first NHL shift.